 An IOTICS Digital Twin is a virtual representation in IOTICS of a real entity.
 An entity can be a physical device, a person, a data source, a database, whatever is “real” for the domain.

-An IOTICS Digital Twin is made of three parts:
+An IOTICS Digital Twin is made of five parts:

 In practice this means that to create a twin in IOTICS you just: